ChrisPapp/DataBase/README.md

 -Data demonstration
 -Data save (works fine with Windows OS - at experimental stage with other operating systems)

-Bitplease_Database can manage multiple tables-databases at the same time.
+Bitplease_Database can manage multiple tables at the same time.

 For plenty of documentation please visit the following site: https://nmagoulis.github.io/bitsplease_documentation/